 TRENTON, N.J.
 (AP) — Motorists continue to see sharply lower prices at the pumps in New Jersey.

-Analysts say the falling prices are mostly due to falling crude oil prices and easing tensions in the Middle East.
+Analysts say the falling prices are mostly due to falling abundant gas supplies, lower crude oil prices and the switchover to winter-blend fuels.

 LOST “TOMMY” LIVE RECORDINGS WILL BE PART OF REISSUE